About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 The chronology of Genesis 7-8.

-Discusses further evidence, both Hebrew and Sumerian, that the cataclysm described in these chapters was a unique event.
+Further evidence, both Hebrew and Sumerian, that the cataclysm described in Genesis chapters 7-8 was a unique event.